Bloomington

 ABOUT PENN LAKE

-Penn Lake, just east of Highway 35W in Bloomington, is a shallow lake with opportunities for bird watching, picnicking, and canoeing.
+Penn Lake, just west of Highway 35W in Bloomington, is a shallow lake with opportunities for bird watching, picnicking, and canoeing.

 Water Quality

-Water quality of Penn Lake is poor, with average phosphorous levels higher than state standards for shallow lakes.
-Phosphorous is the nutrient that fuels algae and plant growth and can lead to unwanted algae blooms in a lake.
+Water quality of Penn Lake is poor, with average phosphorus levels higher than state standards for shallow lakes.
+Phosphorus is the nutrient that fuels algae growth and can lead to unwanted algae blooms in a lake.
 Penn Lake’s water quality limits activities on the lake, but there is a picnic area perfect for watching wildlife and canoeing is allowed, along with fishing.

 Past Projects